 Reputation Chief Inspector of Hospitals inspection of The London Ambulance Service NHS Trust in June 2015.
 The "Making the London Ambulance Service a great place to work" work stream identifies the action we will take to improve equality and diversity.
 The Quality Improvement Plan is designed to address issues identified as a result of The Care Quality Commission (CQC) Chief Inspector of Hospitals inspection of The London Ambulance Service NHS Trust in June 2015.
 The actions will therefore impact all areas of the Trust with the ultimate goals of delivering better care for patients and making The London Ambulance Service a better place to work for our staff.
-This paper supports the achievement of the following 2015/16 objectives inis paper supports the achieve ement of the following 2015/16 objectives Improve the quality and delivery of urgent and emergency response The Quality Improvement Plan is designed to address issues Improve the quality and delivery of urgent and The Quality Improvement Plan is designed to address issues identified as a result of The Care Quality Commission (CQC) Chief Inspector of Hospitals inspection of The London Ambulance Service NHS Trust in June 2015.
-The actions will therefore impact all areas of the 2015/16 organisational Improve the quality and delivery of urgent and emergency response To make LAS a great place to The Quality Improvement Plan is designed to address issues identified as a result of The Care Quality Commission (CQC) Chief Inspector of Hospitals inspection of The London Ambulance Service NHS Trust in June 2015.
-The actions will
+Other n/a This paper supports the achievement of the following 2015/16 objectives Improve the quality and delivery of urgent and emergency response The Quality Improvement Plan is designed to address issues identified as a result of The Care Quality Commission (CQC) To make LAS a great place to work Chief Inspector of Hospitals inspection of The London Ambulance Service NHS Trust in June 2015.
+The actions will therefore impact all areas of the 2015/16 organisational To improve the organisation and infrastructure objectives and has the ultimate goals of delivering better care for patients and making The London Ambulance Service a better place to work for our staff.
+To develop leadership and management capabilities